2020-2021 Undergraduate Grading FAQ

 Q2: How will classes in Academic Year 2020-21 be graded? (updated 2/17/21)

-For the fall and winter semesters, undergraduate enrollments will use a modified version of traditional grading in which the regular letter grading system is maintained.
+For each term, undergraduate enrollments will use a modified version of traditional grading in which the regular letter grading system is maintained.
 Faculty will record letter grades, but students who receive D+, D, D-, or E grades will receive a "No Record Covid” (NRC) grade.
 Students who are interested will be able to request that an NRC grade be converted to the earned letter grade.
 In addition, students who receive grades of A+ through C- will have the option to request a change to “Pass” (P or PS).

 Q3: How is this policy different from the Winter 2020 grading policy? (updated 2/17/21)

 The other difference is in the deadline to request an eligible conversion.
 In Winter 2020, the deadline was approximately two months following the term.
-In Fall 2020 and Winter 2021, the deadline to request a grade conversion has been extended to approximately six months following each term.
+In the 2020-21 academic year, the deadline to request a grade conversion has been extended to approximately six months following each term.